MoralCode/ClassClock/README.md

 ## How to install?

-ClassTime is a web-based app that can be saved to your phone's home screen or bookmarked in your browser for easy access.
+ClassClock is a web-based app that can be saved to your phone's home screen or bookmarked in your browser for easy access.

 ### iOS